Sliman4/slimebook/book/lvl1/nfts.md

   it's probably not liquid and people are not interested in it
 - The creator's reputation.
 If the creator is a well-known person in the NFT space, a well-known artist or company, it's more likely that the NFT will have some value
-- The NFT's utility.
+- The NFT utility.
 If it gives you access to something, it's more likely to be valuable than if it's just a picture
-- The NFT's supply.
+- The NFT supply.
 If there are 1000 of the same NFT or just 10, it's more likely that the 10 will be more valuable, because they are more rare
 - Community.
 If there's an active community around the NFT, it's more likely that the NFT will have some value, because the community will support it